They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

 \subsubsection{Multi-Reference Depth Map Generation and Fusion}

-The standard EMVS approach generates a depth map referenced to a single key viewpoint, often chosen as the midpoint \(t_m = (t_s+t_e)/2\) within a processing time window \([t_s, t_e]\).
+The standard EMVS approach, described above, generates a depth map referenced to a single key viewpoint, often chosen as the midpoint \(t_m = (t_s+t_e)/2\) within a processing time window \([t_s, t_e]\).
 We select a time window of 20 ms, balancing the need for sufficient event integration for reconstruction accuracy with the requirement for high-speed operation (up to 0.5 m/s) without introducing significant motion artifacts in the DSI.
+This 20 ms time window refers to the total duration of event data used to generate a single depth map, and this window contains numerous event packets, each with a distinct pose, ensuring multi-view stereo reconstruction.

 However, roller-based tactile sensing can suffer from errors due to the sensor's curved nature, leading to inconsistent contact depth and potential fabrication variations \cite{li_2025_cyclic}.
+The curved elastomer means that even when contacting a flat surface, the contact points have varying depths relative to the camera.
+Second, the small contact area means any given surface feature is only observed over a short rolling distance within a short time window, resulting in a small baseline for multi-view stereo, which can make depth estimation more challenging.
 High-speed motion can also introduce occlusion and warping artifacts.
 To enhance robustness against these effects and specifically mitigate the depth inconsistency and curvature-induced errors inherent in cylindrical tactile sensing, we extend the EMVS framework by generating and fusing depth maps from multiple reference times within the same time window.
-Inspired by works demonstrating the benefits of multi-reference objectives in event-based vision \cite{shiba_2024_secrets} and fusion techniques in roller tactile sensing \cite{li_2025_cyclic}, our approach specifically computes depth maps \(Z_s\), \(Z_m\), and \(Z_e\) referenced at the start (\(t_s\)), midpoint (\(t_m\)), and end (\(t_e\)) times of the window, respectively.
-As demonstrated quantitatively and qualitatively in the Results section (Section \ref{sec:results}, Figure \ref{fig:curvature_plate}), this fusion strategy significantly improves depth consistency and reduces depth map curvature distortion compared to EMVS.